cpskanthmywork/My_Album-SRIMI/README.md

 # My_Album
-This project is all about my photography album.
-Which contains all my Individual or Group Images at one place.
+This project is all about my Wedding Photography album.
+Which contains all the memories.